-10.1 Disqualification of individual results in the Competition during or in connection with which an Anti-Doping Rule Violation occurs
+10.1 Disqualification of individual results in the Event during or in connection with which an Anti-Doping Rule Violation occurs

-- Subject to Rule 10.1.2, an anti-doping rule violation occurring during or in connection with a Competition shall lead to Disqualification of all the Athlete's individual results obtained in that Competition, with all resulting consequences for the Athlete, including forfeiture of any medals, titles, awards, points and prize and appearance money. - 10.1.2 If the Athlete establishes that they bear No Fault or Negligence for the anti-doping rule violation, the Athlete's individual results obtained in other Events shall not be Disqualified unless the Integrity Unit establishes that the Athlete's results in the other Event(s) were likely to have been affected by their anti-doping rule violation.
+- 10.1.1 Subject to Rule 10.1.2, an anti-doping rule violation occurring during or in connection with an Event shall lead to Disqualification of all the Athlete's individual results obtained in that Event, with all resulting consequences for the Athlete, including forfeiture of any medals, titles, awards, points and prize and appearance money. - 10.1.2 If the Athlete establishes that they bear No Fault or Negligence for the anti-doping rule violation, the Athlete's individual results obtained in other Competitions shall not be Disqualified unless the Integrity Unit establishes that the Athlete's results in the other Competition(s) were likely to have been affected by their anti-doping rule violation.